f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 `antcommands: <target1>[,<target2>,...]`<a name="build_antcommands"></a>

 :   Specify an alternate set of Ant commands (target) instead of the
-    default ’release’.
-It can’t be given any flags, such as the path to a _build.xml_.
+    default 'release'.
+It can't be given any flags, such as the path to a _build.xml_.

 `output: glob/to/output.apk`<a name="build_output"></a>